misterkedan/vesuna/README.md

 Use vesuna.autoseed() to generate an amusing short description, a codename, some gibberish, or a serial number.

 **Generate a wide variety of numbers**
-Use vesuna.random() to generate as many pseudorandom 32-bit floats as you need.
+Use vesuna.random() to generate pseudorandom 32-bit floats between 0 and 1.
+You can generate as many as you need, and also can use some built-in helper methods to generate uints, booleans etc.

 **Reproduce specific results**
 Once setup with a seed, vesuna.random() will produce floats in sequences that will always be the same with that exact seed.
 It is intended as a Math.random() replacement for generative applications using many randomized settings, allowing to easily save and restore an exact outcome.